How to Plan a Road Trip – The Definitive Guide 2023

 Chateau de Villars, France – We had a fabulous 9-month housesit here

-We have saved thousands by using the global network of opportunities that TrustedHousesitters offer.
-No money changes hands and it’s the perfect way to combine our love of animals and travel.
+We have saved thousands using the global network of opportunities that TrustedHousesitters offer.
+No money changes hands, and it’s the perfect way to combine our love of animals and travel.

 House owners give us a free place to stay whilst caring for their pets.
 In return, we have our animal fix and a place to stay at a destination that we want to visit.

 Preparing your own food while on your road trip is one of the best ways to save money.
-It also allows you more freedom to eat what you want and you also won’t need to search for places to eat.
+It also allows you more freedom to eat what you want, and you won’t need to search for places to eat.

-Obviously, if you are in a camper this is going to be easier, as you’ll likely have cooking facilities and cold storage on board.
+Obviously, this will be easier if you are in a camper, as you’ll likely have cooking facilities and cold storage on board.

-We don’t eat out as a rule – it’s unnecessarily expensive and can put that money towards more travel.
+We don’t eat out as a rule—it’s unnecessarily expensive, and we can use that money for more travel.

 Travel-companions-quote